 Links to other agencies such as FWAF

 In some cases referrals need to be made by professionals rather than a family member, all our staff at ACE are able to support with these referrals to make sure we can get the support your child or family need.
-We work very closely with many of the agencies in Plymouth and they are often able to carry out their work within school where pupils feel comfortable.
+We work very closely with many of the agencies in Plymouth and they are often able to carry out their work within school where pupils and families feel comfortable.
 We also have a counsellor who comes into school for pupils to talk to in confidence, as well as offering access to an online counselling platform and we have a CAMHS worker who is on site every other week to work with our pupils.

 Our Special Educational Needs Coordinator, Rachel Crozier, is also a member of our Pastoral team and leads on SEND and mental health issues.